Lymphatus/caesium-image-compressor/README.md

 - **MacOS**: DMG package
 - **Linux**: compile the source code yourself, or download binary from [third-party build](https://github.com/larygwil/caesium-image-compressor/releases)

+Note that the main branch can contain unstable code.
+If you want to build on a stable version, use a tagged version.

 ### Troubleshooting and/or feature request
 Please open an [issue](https://github.com/Lymphatus/caesium-image-compressor/issues).